 It’s important to ensure your keyword strategy isn’t going stale.

-Adapt, fluctuate, reiterate your strategy and make changes when needed.
+Adapt, fluctuate, reiterate your strategy, and make changes when needed.

 The feature which will be the star of the next lesson- Briefcase – was built to help you with that.
-There are many cool ways you can use it to manage and organize your keyword portfolio to build a strategy which keeps evolving; you’ll see!
+There are many cool ways you can use it to manage and organize your keyword portfolio to build a strategy that keeps evolving; you’ll see!

 Here’s Your Badge for Completing This Course

 Great job today!
 You’ve rounded up your knowledge on an essential aspect of SEO and hopefully got some inspiration for your next batch of keywords.